As an Amazon Associate we earn from qualifying purchases.

 B cups generally measure 27 to 33 inches in the underbust and 33 to 39 inches in the overbust.
 There should also be a two-inch difference between the bust and band.
-Your B cups can weigh around 1.2 to four pounds when your chest falls within these measurements.
+Your B cups can weigh around 1 to 6.7 pounds when your chest falls within these measurements.

 However, even if you have the same cup volume as other women, the breast weight may still change depending on the band size.
 The body’s fats would contribute to weight and size.
 This is why it’s vital that you measure your bust correctly so that you can find the right bra.

 About 40% of American women have a B cup size.
 This B-cup measurement is among the common bra sizes in women, especially runway fashion models.
 Having a B cup opens countless styling opportunities, as it’s pretty easy to find bras in this size.

 What Bra Styles Should You Wear With a B Cup?

 Wearing the right bra can significantly affect how you feel the weight of your chest.
 Whether your B cups weigh 1 to 6.7 pounds, these bra styles can provide ample support for your bust while achieving different looks.

 - Push up bra: B-cup push up bras are staples for women with small breasts.
 They are designed to maximize cup sizes, making your boobs look natural.
 It also adds much-needed cleavage for a perkier silhouette on plunging tops.

 - Padded bra: A padded bra is another option if you have a B cup size because the soft padding can make the bust look more prominent.
 These are also well-designed to mimic the natural shape and movement of breast tissues.

 - Spacer bra: A spacer bra uses dual-layer foam fabric that makes it more lightweight than padded bras.
 B-cup spacer bras are great options if you want to avoid compression yet need a more pushup effect.